-Mr Barber has received several distinguished awards, including the St George Society medal of honour for his contribution to journalism in the transatlantic community.
+Mr Barber has received several distinguished awards, including the St George Society medal of honour and the Legion d’Honneur for his contribution to journalism in the transatlantic community.
 He serves on the Board of Trustees at the Tate and the Carnegie Corporation of New York.

 Brian Caplen is Editor of The Banker, one of the world’s leading financial journals, and part of the Financial Times Group.
 He is Executive Editor of fDi magazine which deals with foreign direct investment.

 He regularly appears on the BBC, CNN, CNBC and Al Jazeera to comment on international banking, economic and financial issues.
 He frequently lectures on financial topics.

 He also worked as a business editor and journalist in Hong Kong and the Middle East for 10 years.
 He has travelled extensively and done numerous high level interviews with prime ministers, finance ministers, central bank governors and senior executives.